Mercury13/unicodia/README.md

 **I’m in Ukraine torn with war, so I’ll release often.** See “war release” tag in Issues.

-# Note about UnicodiaSesh font
+# Note about Egyptian font

 It has been moved to a separate repo.
 Visit https://github.com/Mercury13/unicodia-sesh